UPDATE: A Research Guide to the Argentine Legal System

 Enacted July 15th, 2010.
-This law modifies the Civil Code concerning to marriage.
+The law 26618 modifies the Civil Code concerning marriage.
 According with the new law, the marriage will have the same requirements and effects regardless of whether the parties are the same or different sex.
 This means that same sex couples will be able to adopt children, inherit their partner, etc. The law amended in total 43 articles of the Civil Code.

 Exceeding of the speed limit, the higher centre of gravity in these vehicles, and also the wind, make up a mix of critical variables, which cause a high number of fatal accidents, as shown in the national statistics reports.

 The Argentine Nation is to fulfill the agreements made with the International Community under Act 25632 and take the necessary measures for the prevention of Slave Trade, for the reinforcement of its criminal persecution and the protection and assistance of victims.